vmm2297/Brain-Corp-Code-Challenges/LIDAR_FILTER/README.md

 ## Temporal Median Filter

-The `lidar_filter.py` module contains a `MedianFilter` object that takes as numerical parameters `D` and `N` where `D` is the desired number of current + previous scans and `N` is the length of the incoming LIDAR data array (must be consistent for each `MedianFilter` object).
+The `lidar_filter.py` module contains a `MedianFilter` object that takes as numerical parameters `D` and `N` where `D` is the desired number of current + previous scans and `N` is the length of the incoming LIDAR data array (`N` must be consistent for each `MedianFilter` object).
 The `MedianFilter` object has an `update` method that takes as a parameter a single N-dimensional array `lidar_data`.
 The `update` method returns an N-dimensional array that is the median of the current and previous `D` scans of LIDAR data arrays.
 For the first `D` scans, the filter returns the median of all the scans so far.

 To see the full docstring for `MedianFilter`, type `pydoc lidar_filter.MedianFilter` in the command line.